thegoodparty/omni/packages/gp-api/deploy/README.md

 The application uses **Amazon RDS Serverless v2** for PostgreSQL.
 Key considerations:

 - **Accessing the Database**: You must be connected to the VPC to access the database.
 Use the VPN service to establish the connection.
-- **Scaling Configuration**: Occasionally, the `serverlessv2ScalingConfiguration` may need to be updated to increase the `minCapacity` to prevent cold start times.

 Database migrations are automatically applied during deployment using: